Dr. Atmika Paudel, PhD says... The

 If you prefer, you can take straight caprylic acid but I do suggest you get a sustained release formula such as this one.
 Doses should be 4000mgs per day.

-Copyright © 2003 - 2018.
-All Rights Reserved under USC Title 17.
+Copyright © 2003 - 2023.
+All Rights Reserved under USC Title 17.Do not copy

-To do so is Plagiarism, Not Fair Use, is illegal, and a violation of the
+To do so is Plagiarism, Not Fair Use, is Illegal, and a violation of the

 The Digital Millennium Copyright Act of 1998.